joshwolfer/doctorconsul/README.md

 ### Kube configuration script (AWS EKS "EKSOnly")

 * Instead of building Kubernetes clusters locally using k3d, Doctor Consul can install and configure Consul into 4 pre-existing AWS EKS clusters using the [EKSOnly](https://github.com/ramramhariram/EKSonlyhttps:/) repo.
+* The EKS clusters must be build in `us-east-1`.
+  * If a different region is used, the additional SANS HELM config will need to be updated to reflect the correct region.
 * This script will automatically map the Doctor Consul config to the the EKSOnly clusters using the following mapping:
   * KDC3 > nEKS0
   * KDC3_P1 > nEKS1